5 Dandruff Causes That Have Nothing to Do with Dry Skin

 You’re not eating properly

 Another sneaky dandruff cause that has nothing to do with dry skin is your diet.
 It’s not too surprising that healthy skin and hair are supported from the inside out.
 While experts won’t go so far as to blame dandruff on a poor diet, certain foods may cause a flare-up, especially if you’re already prone to dandruff.
 “Full-fat dairy foods like cheese and cream can lead to dandruff in some patients,” says Elizabeth B. Houshmand, MD, a dermatologist in Dallas, TX.
-“These foods can increase skin cell turnover, and therefore scalp flaking in susceptible people.”
+They may increase inflammation and oil production, which may lead to dandruff.
 Dr. Houshmand advises avoiding full-fat dairy and foods high in saturated fats.
 On the other hand, Dr. Houshmand says foods rich in zinc like oysters, red meat, poultry, legumes, nuts, and seafood, may help control sebum production.
 “If you have dandruff, foods rich in B vitamins may help,” she says.
 “Evidence shows that B6 (pyridoxine) and B12 (riboflavin), can help reduce dandruff.”
 Try these 11 natural dandruff remedies.